Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 ## 8. Expanding Disks (VM-based)
 Virtual disks grow easily — the OS just needs to be told.
+Before attempting the below, you'll need to expand the virtual disk in your hypervisor.

 Rescan disk:
 ```